On the 1st day of Christmas, Travel Money Oz showed me… that destination research is key!

-Money exchanging scams can be quite common in some countries, so we recommend getting your cash sorted before you go from a brand you trust.
+Money exchanging scams can be quite common in some countries, so we recommend getting your cash sorted before you go.
 If this isn’t possible, watch out for vendors when they are counting your money and always double check the legitimacy of the notes.
-We have plenty more tips for skipping the scams, check them out here: Travel Money Scams to Watch Out For

 On the 9th day of Christmas, Travel Money Oz taught me… that in some countries haggling is key!

 Depending on the country you visit, haggling is often expected and, if you know how to do it properly, can become a fun part of your international experience.

 When it comes to haggling we have three key tips: